99KarolinaA/Shopify/README.md

 <br>

-In this application the user can have one of two types of role: user and shop.
+In the application a registered user can have one of two types of roles: user or shop.

-With the role **user**, you have your own shopping cart where you choose which clothes you want to buy.
+With the role **user**, you have your own shopping cart in which you can add different clothes that you would like to buy.

 ![Shopping_Cart_User_View](https://user-images.githubusercontent.com/73672408/111393009-13400800-86b8-11eb-9cc9-19791a0144e7.jpg)
 <p align="center">